fsantanna/dceu/doc/manual-out.md

 <a name="resumeyield-all"/>

-### 5.8.5.
+### 5.9.5.
 Resume/Yield All

 The operation `resume-yield-all´ continuously resumes the given active coroutine, collects its yields, and yields upwards each value, one at a time.
-It is typically use to delegate a job of an outer coroutine transparently to an inner coroutine:
+It is typically used to delegate a job of an outer coroutine transparently to an inner coroutine:

 ```
 All : `resume-yield-all´ Expr `(´ [Expr] `)´